 - Clarify availability.
 Many in-demand professionals are booked several months in advance.
 Some projects may also take several months or longer to complete based on travel, record availability, and other factors.
 If you need your work done within a specific time frame, ask up front if this can be met.
 Some genealogists offer a rush service—especially for record lookups—for a higher fee.

 - Request references or work samples.
 Viewing examples of previous work can help you evaluate what you can expect from the individual you hire.
 If the professional does not have a client report which they have received permission to share, ask if they have an example from their personal research or if they have had research published in a peer-reviewed journal.
 Don’t be afraid to ask for references from previous clients if you have any questions or concerns.

-- Determine who to hire.
+- Decide which genealogist you wish to hire.
 Do you feel the professional understands your research problem and goals?
 Can they meet your budget and time frame?
 Do they have professional experience with projects similar to yours, and familiarity with and access to necessary records?
 Are you comfortable with their background, skills, and education?
 Are they willing to work with you regarding your desired communication and involvement level?

 - Set expectations.
 Before signing an agreement or sending a retainer, make sure you and your professional are on the same page regarding project goals, hours, fees, time frame, the final product(s), copyright and publication rights, and communication expectations.

 - Get it in writing.
 It is reasonable to ask a professional genealogist for a written agreement.
 At a minimum, make sure the goals, scope of work, and other expectations are spelled out.
 This could be in an email, a letter of agreement, a formal contract, or another document.
 A written agreement specifies expectations up front and provides a reference if questions or issues arise as the project progresses.